upash/peco/README.md

 ## Installation

-Not yet available on npm, just `yarn add egojump/peco --dev` for now.
+Not yet available on npm, just `yarn add egojump/peco` for now.

 ## How to use?